BioDepot/BioDepot-workflow-builder/README.md

 2. Maximize the window
 3. Type in the url to connect to Bwb but do not let it auto-complete e.g. localhost:6080 **NOT** localhost:6080/vnc_auto.html

 The technical explanation is that Bwb resizes to the window size that it detects when it is first connected to a browser by cycling through a series of different endpoints.
-However, the last url may get cached and may skip the resizing steps.
+However, the last url may get cached and mayinteractin skip the resizing steps.

 ### STAR and Kallisto won't run
 There are two common reasons: